-In the event that a student fails to meet the above standards for good academic standing, he or she will be placed on academic probation.
+In the event that a student fails to meet the above standards for good academic standing, they will be placed on academic probation.
 Students whose cumulative grade point average falls below 2.00 may be subject to academic dismissal.
-If a student receiving veteran's benefits fails to meet the above standards within two consecutive terms of enrollment after being placed on probation, he or she will not be eligible for benefits until they have regained good academic standing.
+If a student receiving veteran's benefits fails to meet the above standards within two consecutive terms of enrollment after being placed on probation, they will not be eligible for benefits until they have regained good academic standing.